Dark Mode

 11. Conversion Funnel

-A conversion funnel is the series of webpages and web experiences that lead web visitors to take a desired action on a website.
+A conversion funnel is the series of webpages and web experiences that lead web visitors to take a desired action.

 12. Navigation